I want to know more about the repeat vaccination against coronavirus

-Which medical high risk groups should get a repeat vaccination?
+Which people can get a repeat vaccination?

-The governmental vaccination advisory board has advised a new vaccination is not necessary this spring(2023) for this group.
 To some patients a repeat vaccination could give extra protection.
 A medical specialist could advice whether a new vaccination is recommeded, given the personal medical situation of a patient.

 Is the government considering a vaccination round in the fall of 2023?